 - the right IP, which allows access via the OVHcloud Network plugin

-- the right Failover IP, which allows you to manage Failover IPs on Managed Bare Metal
+- the right additional IP, which allows you to manage additional IPs on Managed Bare Metal

 - the Diagnosis status, informing you of whether this user is actually enabled